styleguidist/react-styleguidist/docs/Configuration.md

 * **`previewDelay`**<br>
   Type: `Number`, default: 500<br>
-  Debounce time used before render the changes from the editor.
+  Debounce time in milliseconds used before render the changes from the editor.
 While inserting code the preview will not be updated.

 * **`getExampleFilename`**<br>
-  Type: `Function`, default: finds `Readme.md` in the component folder<br>
+  Type: `Function`, default: finds `Readme.md` or `ComponentName.md` in the component folder<br>
   Function that returns examples file path for a given component path.

   For example, instead of `Readme.md` you can use `ComponentName.examples.md`: